arborchurch/arbor-web/site/content/team/anna/index.md

   src: "anna.jpg"
 ---

 Raised in Big Sky Country, Anna made Seattle home a dozen years ago with her childhood sweetheart, Kevin.
-Together they have succeeded in creating three sons with phenomenal eyelashes and prowess on the ballfield.
+Together they have created three sons with phenomenal eyelashes and prowess on the ballfield.

-Having a heart for discipleship means she loves seeing lives transformed by the power of Jesus, whether for children in ArborKids, or adults in ArborGroups.
-If life transformation weren't enough, though, she also is available to help transform your campfire or s'more experience as well!
+Having a heart for discipleship means she loves seeing lives transformed by the power of Jesus.
+If that weren't enough, though, she can help transform your campfire or s'more experience as well!
 We clearly cover all the important things here.